Windows Ultimate Extras: Windows sound schemes

 A total of three sound schemes for Windows Vista were released: Ultimate Extras Glass, Ultimate Extras Pearl, and Microsoft Tinker.
-The first two were made available on April 22, 2008, while the latter was made available on the same day as Microsoft Tinker.
-The Glass and Pearl sound schemes are similar to the Default sound scheme included in Windows Vista as they were also developed in accordance with the design language and principles of the Windows Aero graphical user interface.
+The first two were made available on April 22, 2008, while the latter was made available on September 23, 2008 to coincide with the release of Microsoft Tinker.
+The Glass and Pearl sound schemes are similar to the Default sound scheme included in Windows Vista as they were also developed in accordance with the Windows Aero graphical user interface.

 Windows DreamScene

-Windows DreamScene is a utility that enables MPEG and WMV videos to be displayed as desktop backgrounds.
-DreamScene requires that the Windows Aero graphical user interface be enabled in order to function as the feature relies on the Desktop Window Manager to display videos on the desktop.
+Windows DreamScene enables MPEG and WMV videos to be displayed as desktop backgrounds.
+Windows Aero must be enabled for Windows DreamScene due to requiring the Desktop Window Manager to display videos on the desktop.

 Proposed extras

-Additional extras were also proposed but not released, including a podcast creation application, a game performance optimization utility, custom themes, exclusive access to online content and services, Windows Movie Maker effects and transitions, templates for Windows DVD Maker, digital publications, and the Group Shot photo manipulation application developed by Microsoft Research and shown by Bill Gates at the Consumer Electronics Show in 2007.
+Proposed Windows Ultimate Extras included a downloadable podcast creator, a game performance optimizer, digital publications, exclusive access to online content, themes, Windows DVD Maker templates, and Windows Movie Maker effects and transitions; the Group Shot photo application developed by Microsoft Research shown by Bill Gates at the Consumer Electronics Show in 2007 also was once considered.

-Although not considered to be Ultimate Extras by the company, the Ultimate Extras team also released two wallpapers for users of Windows Vista Ultimate.
-Titled Start and Strands, the wallpapers were based on the design of the Windows Vista Ultimate retail packaging and were made available in three different display resolutions.
+Despite not being considered Windows Ultimate Extras, the Windows Ultimate Extras team additionally released two wallpapers (Start and Strands) based on the Windows Vista Ultimate retail packaging and intended for Windows Vista Ultimate users; the wallpapers were made available in three different display resolutions.